Snackmonger/aristoxenus_java/docs/javanotes.rst

 Java's lambda syntax is very succinct.
 You can see a few examples in the code above, where the ``->`` operator separates the lambda parameter(s) from the lambda expression.
 Unlike Python, lambda expressions can contain conditional pathways.

+Lambda can have an empty parameter:

 .. code-block:: java
-    :caption: Lambda can have an empty parameter:

    () -> System.out.println("Hello")

+Lambda can have multiple parameters:

 .. code-block:: java
-    :caption: Lambda can have multiple parameters:

     () -> System.out.println("Hello")

+Lambda can have a code block as the expression

 .. code-block:: java
-    :caption: Lambda can have a code block as the expression

     (int i) -> {
     System.out.println("Hello");
     return i;
     }

+Lambda can have a condition in a code block:

 .. code-block:: java
-    :caption: Lambda can have a condition in a code block:

     (int i) -> {
     if (i <= 7) {